ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 **Done!** with testing.

 ## Test our code in the Google Cloud Run
-If we wish to test our code in Cloud Run, we can follow the detailed Build and Deploy instructions in the source code's [README](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/tree/main/services/quotes#readme)
+To deploy and test the code in Cloud Run, follow the detailed Build and Deploy instructions in the  [README](https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp/tree/main/services/quotes#readme)

 ## What have we learned today
 In this blog post, I started from an existing app and used Duet to help me get started with an overview of the codebase, perform code reviews, generate test code and business logic at different functionality levels and, last but not least, generate cURL commands to test the added functionality.
 All of this, following my preferred test-driven development approach.

-It saved me time not only in generating code, but in the constant availability to generate the right cURL commands for testing when I forgot a parameter or suggesting areas of code improvements.
-It doesn't only save me time and search effort, but removes all these small interruptions from my workflow.
+It saved me time (and search effort) not only in generating code, or perform analysis.
+Duet was constantly available to generate the right cURL commands for testing when I forgot a parameter or suggested areas of code improvements. and removed a lot of these small interruptions from my workflow.

 For any questions or feedback, feel free to contact me on Twitter/X [@ddobrin](https://twitter.com/ddobrin).